 These are the CAN messages that are sent or may be sent by the BMS, and the ones that the BMS may listens to.

-The BMS controller operates on these fixed parameters:
+The BMS master operates on these fixed parameters:

 - CAN communication standard